The Eureka Black Market — amber-lit underground booth deep in the Echo Bazaar where crystalline insight recordings are displayed like rare gems

 The Dregs as Cognitive Reserve

 Basic-tier processing produces lateral thinking.
 Limited augmentations force cognitive detours that Premium-tier minds never take.
 The Dregs — the district everyone pities — is the source of a cognitive product the augmented cannot produce.
-The irony is structural: the system that makes the Dregs poor is the same system that makes their thinking valuable.
+The system that makes the Dregs poor is the same system that makes their thinking valuable.

 Parallel to Dream Harvesting